Top 6 Reasons to Attend an HBCU

 There are several great reasons to apply to an HBCU.
 They’re competitive institutions with long histories of academic excellence, societal impact and influential alumni - including Vice President Kamala Harris!
-Surveys also show Black students feel their time at HBCUs better prepare them for life than Black students who go to predominantly white institutions.
-Here are some additional reasons why YOU should consider attending an HBCU.
+Surveys also show Black students feel their time at HBCUs better prepares them for life after graduation than Black students who go to predominantly white institutions.
+Here are some additional reasons why YOU should consider adding HBCUs to your college list.

 HBCUs are smaller higher-ed institutions with close knit communities.
-Most of them have fewer than 5,000 students, and their small class sizes make it easy to get to know your classmates, and to form helpful relationships with your professors.
-Fewer students means faculty will know your name and better able to help you achieve success!.
+Most of them have fewer than 5,000 students, and their small class sizes make it easy to get to know your classmates and form meaningful relationships with your professors.
+Fewer students means faculty will know your name and are better able to help you achieve success!

 Most HBCUs aren’t located in large cities so students are more likely to spend time together outside of class rather than being swept away by the big city lights.
-This time together helps create strong bonds that last a lifetime.
+This time together - whether it’s by joining a student org or just hanging out after class - helps create strong bonds that last a lifetime.
 When you mix this family feel with the school pride, you get a college community that has your back, long after you graduate!

 Just like at other universities, professors come from all over the world to work at HBCUs.
-Each of them are proud to work at a historically black college or university, and to help you learn in ways that will help you become part of the next generation of (mostly) Black changemakers..
-The 101 HBCUs only represent three percent of the country's colleges, but they educate 10% of all African American students and 20% of African Americans in STEM fields.
+Each of them are proud to work at a historically black college or university, and to help you learn in ways that will help you become part of the next generation of (mostly) Black changemakers.

 The Cultural Connection

-Most institutions are not made with Black people in mind and HBCUs are one of the only types of learning institutions where Black people are the majority, and their culture is prioritized.
-Many students attend HBCUs to make a stronger connection with their heritage, versus the likelihood of being more isolated in predominantly white institutions.
+Most institutions are not made with Black people in mind, while HBCUs are one of the only types of learning institutions where Black people are the majority, and their culture is prioritized.
+Many students attend HBCUs to make a stronger connection with their heritage as they’re surrounded by people with similar cultural experiences.
+Students who attend HBCUs experience a unique community of support and understanding with faculty and fellow students, versus the likelihood of being more isolated in predominantly white institutions.

-HBCUs proudly teach Black history - a collection of subjects that sadly are often left out at traditionally white institutions.
+Because HBCUs largely shaped American history in many ways, they proudly teach Black history - a collection of subjects that sadly are often left out at traditionally white institutions.
 HBCUs aim to position students to be able to fully understand themselves, and be better equipped to navigate a world that’s not built for them.
 This cultural connection is the top reason why students flock to HBCUs over other schools.

-And let’s be honest, there is NOTHING like a homecoming at an HBCU!
-These reunions bring out alumni from every living generation!
-Imagine if a football game, carnival, club, comedy show, cookout and five of the best concerts you can think of had a baby –that’s an HBCU homecoming.
+Let’s be honest, there is NOTHING like a homecoming at an HBCU!
+These reunions bring out alumni from every living generation, and students get to meet them and learn about their college experiences.
+Imagine if a football game, carnival, club, comedy show, cookout and five of the best concerts you can think of had a baby –that’s an HBCU homecoming!

-HBCU Homecomings are so epic that they attract some of the year’s biggest musical artists, like Cardi B headlining North Carolina A&T’s homecoming in 2018.
+HBCU Homecomings are so epic that they attract some of the year’s biggest musical artists, like Meg Thee Stallion headlining North Carolina A&T’s homecoming in 2019.
 This is one example of why their homecomings, in particular, are affectionately called “GHOE”, Greatest Homecoming on Earth.